wandb/docs/content/guides/integrations/keras.md

 * Log the data table `on_train_begin`.
 * log the prediction table `on_epoch_end`.

 The following example uses `WandbClfEvalCallback` for an image classification task.
-This example callback ogs the validation data (`data_table`) to W&B, performs inference, and logs the prediction (`pred_table`) to W&B at the end of every epoch.
+This example callback logs the validation data (`data_table`) to W&B, performs inference, and logs the prediction (`pred_table`) to W&B at the end of every epoch.

 ```python
 import wandb